metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_source_v1alpha1_manifest.md

 page_title: "k8s_volsync_backube_replication_source_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "volsync.backube"
 description: |-
-  A ReplicationSource is a VolSync resource that you can use to define the source PVC and replication mover type,enabling you to replicate or synchronize PVC data to a remote location.
+  A ReplicationSource is a VolSync resource that you can use to define the source PVC and replication mover type, enabling you to replicate or synchronize PVC data to a remote location.
 ---

 # k8s_volsync_backube_replication_source_v1alpha1_manifest (Data Source)

-A ReplicationSource is a VolSync resource that you can use to define the source PVC and replication mover type,enabling you to replicate or synchronize PVC data to a remote location.
+A ReplicationSource is a VolSync resource that you can use to define the source PVC and replication mover type, enabling you to replicate or synchronize PVC data to a remote location.

 ## Example Usage